|Trick-or-Treat, Halloween Events 2019|

-Trick-or-treaters around Berkshire County and beyond will be donning costumes and ringing doorbells in anticipation of treats on Halloween on Wednesday, Oct.
-31, 2018.
+Trick-or-treaters around Berkshire County and beyond will be donning costumes and ringing doorbells in anticipation of treats on Halloween -- however, many towns have moved their trick-or-treat hours to Saturday, Nov.
+2, because of inclement weather.
+PLEASE CHECK BELOW.
 Remember to dress appropriately, carry a flashlight and only visit homes with lights on in your neighborhood.

 Below is a list of towns holding trick-or-treat hours on Halloween, unless otherwise noted.
 Those towns that are crossed out have not been confirmed so check back.
 The towns with the asterisks are the same times every year.